cowbox13/spot/api-keys-edits.md

 > Revoking a key is final so make sure it's not used in the scheduler or by one of your RI systems.

-# Prepare the Science Metastore
+# Prepare the Data Science Metastore

 One way to ensure connectivity is to create inbound rule for TCP on port 9472 and to ensure the database is publicly accessible.
 On AWS, you have several choices, one of which is RDS.
 RDS allows you to create managed services for Aurora, MariaDB, PostgreSQL,